zhangxiangxiao/tunnel/doc/README.md

 <a name="tunnel.vector.popfrontasync"></a>
 ### `value, status = vector:popFrontAsync()` ###

 This method is asynchronous front pop, a modification operation.
-It pops the value at the first location of the vector and shift all values startin from index 2 to their previous locations.
+It pops the value at the first location of the vector and shift all values starting from index 2 to their previous locations.
 If `status == true`, the pop operation is attempted and successful, and `value` stores the popped value.

 If `vector:size() == 0` or if there are other operations, the synchronous pop will return immediately and `status` will be `nil` in this case.
 Therefore, the pop may not be attempted.